Topics Map > Media Delivery > Engage

 This document provides example language an instructor may consider including in a course when using a publisher-supported Digital Learning Tool (DLT) for eTexts and supporting software.

 As noted in the Engage Best Practices for Instructors document, students have a more positive experience with eTexts and DLTs when their instructors are proactive in managing expectations.
-The text below should be modified for your specific course to inform students of what to expect if are using Engage for your DLT.
+The text below should be modified for your specific course to inform students of what to expect if you are using Engage for your DLT.
 Text in brackets [like this] is meant to be either customized for your particular course or meant as a general suggestion.
+If you’re unsure of the publisher’s support site, you can use this document to help find it.

 As noted in the Course Guide, this course is using a publisher Digital Learning Tool (DLT) through Engage.
 Your eText(s) is/are available from [Publisher Tool Name] in your Canvas course page.
 We will be using [Title of text, edition] by [author] ([ISBN if available]).

-Promote early engagement with and navigation in the DLT in a manner that reflects your expectations throughout the semester.]
+Promote early engagement with and navigation in the DLT and eText in a manner that reflects your expectations throughout the semester.]

 To access your DLT and associated eText(s), follow these steps: